|Degrees:||B.A. Honours Trinity College, University of Toronto; M.A. and Ph.D., University of Toronto|

 |Office:||1922 Dunton Tower|

 - The classical tradition (especially Greek tragedy, Virgil, Ovid, Seneca, and the reception and reinvention of classical texts and culture during the Middle Ages and Renaissance)

 - Medieval literature (especially Dante and Chaucer)

 - Relations between classical philology and modern philosophy

-My second monograph, titled The Presence of Rome in Medieval and Early Modern Britain: Texts, Artefacts and Beliefs, is forthcoming with Cambridge University Press (Winter 2020).
-The book studies the cultural and intellectual stakes of Medieval and Renaissance Britain’s sense of itself as forever living under the shadow of Rome–that is, as forever living under the shadow of a city whose name could serve as shorthand both for the ancient, fallen, quintessentially human power that had once conquered and colonized Britain, and also for the alternately sanctified and demonized edifice of the Roman Church.
-The book argues that the idea and fact of Rome insinuate themselves not just into arts of rhetoric, rules of reason, or conceptions of nationhood and Christian discipline, but into the thinking individual’s relation to the self, and into the processes by which men and women make themselves at home in what the philosopher Stanley Cavell calls “the ordinary.”
+My second monograph, The Presence of Rome in Medieval and Early Modern Britain: Texts, Artefacts and Beliefs (Cambridge University Press, 2020), studies the cultural and intellectual stakes of Medieval and Renaissance Britain’s sense of itself as forever living under the shadow of Rome–that is, as living under the shadow of a city whose name could serve as shorthand for the ancient, fallen, quintessentially human power that had once conquered and colonized Britain, and also for the alternately sanctified and demonized edifice of the Roman Church.
+The book argues that the “fact” of Rome insinuates itself not just into arts of rhetoric, rules of reason, or conceptions of nationhood and Christian discipline, but into the thinking individual’s relation to the self, and into the processes by which men and women make themselves at home in what the philosopher Stanley Cavell calls “the ordinary.”

 Taking Exception to the Law: Materializing Injustice in Early Modern English Literature, ed.
 Donald Beecher, Travis DeCook, Andrew Wallace, and Grant Williams (University of Toronto Press, 2015).

 Refereed Essays and Book Chapters